Education materials and other resources

 CHADD Children and Adults with Attention Deficit/Hyperactivity Disorder is a nonprofit organization that provides education, advocacy and support for individuals with ADHD.

 Early Learning Services in Minnesota The Minnesota Department of Education provides contact information for early childhood programs throughout Minnesota.

-Fraser – Autism Resource Guide This guide is updated annually and focuses on services available in the Twin Cities metropolitan area for children with autism spectrum disorder (ASD).
+Fraser – Autism resources for parents A resource that focuses on services available in the Twin Cities metropolitan area for children with autism spectrum disorder (ASD).

 LDA Minnesota This group provides assessments, diagnosis and planning, especially for children with Attention-Deficit/Hyperactivity Disorder (ADHD).

 Minnesota Association for Children’s Mental Health MACMH provides mental health information, advocacy and education for people of all ages.

 PACER This group provides individual assistance, workshops, publications and other resources to help families make decisions about education and other services for children with disabilities.

 If your child has been diagnosed with a developmental disability, these Metro County Intake Case Management departments provide services: